boguszpawlowski/Chassis/README.md

 ### Field
 The `Field` interface is the core component of the library.
 It consists of:
 - `value` property - current value of the field.
-- `isValid` - whenever the field is valid or not.
+- `isValid` property - whenever the field is valid or not.
-- `isInvalid` - whenever the field is invalid or not.
+- `isInvalid` property - whenever the field is invalid or not.
 - `invalidReasons` - list of all failed validation results.
-- `invoke` function - it returns a current value of the field - it can be used for getting the data after form submit.
+- `obtain` function - it returns a current value of the field - it can be used for getting the data after form submit.
+- `invoke` function - a syntactic sugar for the `obtain` function
 > :exclamation: 'invoke()' function calls a null-assertion (or cast for nullable fields), so you can only call it once you know the data is valid.

 To create an instance of the `Field` use the `field` builder function.
 It accepts a lambda with the `FieldBuilderScope` receivers, which provides a `validators` and `reduce` functions.